ajbf92/horiseon-refactor/README.md

-# Code Refactor Final Product for Horiseon
+# Code Refactor for Horiseon

 ## Purpose
 To refactor an existing site to make it more accessible as well as improve the codebase to make everything more concise and efficient